 Hi guys!
 In this post, we will be indulging in some selfish crochet.
 “Selfish crochet?
 What?
 I never make anything for myself,” you might be thinking.
 Well, it’s time to change that.
 Today is all about you.
 It’s about taking a step back from creating for other people, to make something special for yourself.
 As Donna and Tom from Parks and Rec would say, “Treat yo’ self!”.
-This crochet throw is designed to reflect coziness, self-care, and indulgence.
+This hygge crochet blanket is designed to reflect coziness, self-care, and indulgence.
 It is made using a large crochet hook – to help speed up the making process – and soft, luxurious yarn that won’t break your budget (I promise).
 Let’s get started!

 Last night, I slept with this throw on top of my comforter (I like to sleep under the weight of 2 blankets).
 It was so soft and comfortable – something that I am not always used to with crochet blankets.
 While I love crocheting blankets, they aren’t always as soft as I would like them to be.
 I am notorious for using cheap(er) yarn that isn’t exactly soft to the touch.
 This blanket is different though.
-I wish I could pass you this blanket through the screen, so you could test it out for yourself, but for now you’ll just have to take my word for it.
-For this throw, I used Red Heart Hygge yarn which is a basic acrylic yarn twisted with short fur.
-The result is a very soft and drapey bulky weight yarn that is perfect for blankets, sweaters, pillows, and more.
-Usually, I shy away from this yarn because it’s over my $5/ball budget, but I found a great deal online ($4.90 CAD/ball at Blick Art Materials, plus free international shipping).
+I wish I could pass you this blanket through the screen, so you could test it out for yourself.
+For now you’ll just have to take my word for it.

 About this Hygge Crochet Blanket: